NightscoutFoundation/xDrip/Documentation/WatchGuide.md

 ### Confirm Collection Method is consistent on both phone and watch

-  Confirm the phone's Harware Data Source preference matches the watch's BT Collector preference.
+  Confirm the phone's Hardware Data Source preference matches the watch's BT Collector preference.
 The watch's BT Collector preference is a read-only preference.
 It gets set based on the phone's Hardware Data Source preference.
 The following values correspond to the collectors:
    - BluetoothWixel("BluetoothWixel"),
    - DexcomShare("DexcomShare"),
    - DexbridgeWixel("DexbridgeWixel"),